Maddonix/mistos_2/README.md

 - run "python fileserver.py" in ""mistos-backend/src"

 ## Troubleshooting
+- Anaconda not added to PATH correctly
+    - Solution: Add Anaconda to path
+        - Find Anaconda path (default is: C:\\users\\{username}\\Anaconda3)
+        - Open the Windows menu "Systemumgebungsvariablen bearbeiten" TODO: ADD ENGLISH NAME
+        - Go to "Umgebungsvariablen..."
+        - double-click on "Path" in the upper list ("Benutzervariablen für {username}")
+        - click "New" and paste the Anaconda path
+        - click okay and close the menus
+        - open the "anaconda prompt"
+        - run "conda init cmd.exe"
+        - a reboot may be necessary for changes to take effect

 - napari errors:
     - get latest napari build by opening a commandline in a folder where you want to save it
     - run "git clone https://github.com/napari/napari.git"